-It would probably be more appropriate to call this post something like ‘How to not be intimidated, or scared shitless by your knitting.'
+It would probably be more appropriate to call this post something like ‘How to not be intimidated by your knitting.'

 I don’t know about you, but from the outside, knitting looks like seriously hard work.
 You’ve got the patterns which look like a foreign language, the different types of yarn that are somehow meant to be used in different ways with different needles in different sizes, and then there’s the time it takes to actually make the thing…

 I get that the whole concept can look a bit off-putting and I felt the same for a long time.
 So that’s why I wanted to create this post, to encourage anyone out there who does want to give it a try, to just have a go and get started.

 Anyway, here are my top tips – I hope you find them useful.